-Further information can be found in the Code of Practice at Appendix 5
+Further information can be found in the Postgraduate Research

+Degree Programmes Code of Practice at:

+http://acreg.uwe.ac.uk/researchdegrees.asp

 K16 HIGHER DOCTORATE

 Definition: a higher tier of research doctorates, awarded on the basis of a formally submitted portfolio of published research of a very high standard.
 Higher doctorates are often also awarded honoris causa when a university wishes to formally recognise an individual's achievements and contributions to a particular field.